The Moore mud splashes onto GOP candidates in other states

 GOP Senate hopefuls as far as away as Nevada and Michigan are already being forced to address the issue, putting them — especially if they’re facing a primary — in an awkward position between their base and the swing voters they’ll need in next year's general election.

-In Indiana, where Sen. Joe Donnelly, D-Ind., faces one of his party's toughest reelection battles next year, Republicans are duking it out in a nasty primary.
+In Indiana, where Sen. Joe Donnelly, a Democrat, faces one of his party's toughest re-election battles next year, Republicans are duking it out in a nasty primary.
 Democrats attacked one GOP candidate for putting out a memo earlier this year connecting his anti-establishment message to Moore's.
 And they’re hitting the two others for saying Moore should step aside only if the allegations are proven true.

 "You have no place seeking to represent Hoosiers in Congress if you can’t even put aside partisanship to condemn a reported pedophile," said Indiana Democratic Party strategist Will Baskin-Gerwitz.